 But let’s be honest: most diets are not about getting healthier.
 They are about losing weight, which we are told will automatically make us healthier.
 Unfortunately, this is not always true.

 When I “successfully” dieted for 16 years, at my thinnest and most restrictive point, I ate few fruits and vegetables (“waste of calories”), ignored my hunger for so long I wanted to cry at times, then secretly binged when I couldn’t take it anymore, and ate a mostly monotonous diet of “safe” foods.
-During this time, I developed crippling back pain from over-exercising and osteoarthritis in my feet, likely hastened by the complete lack of calcium in my diet for so long (though also likely genetically determined).
-I fought a psychological war with the scale daily that usually resulted in defeat for me, no matter what the number said.
+I fought a psychological war with the scale daily that often resulted in defeat for me, no matter what the number said.

 This was not pursuit of health in any way.
-These are the things I needed to do to maintain weight loss, because simply eating healthfully didn’t.
+These were the things I needed to do to maintain weight loss, because simply eating healthfully didn’t.

 Let me tell you this: it isn’t that hard to have a balanced, nutritionally adequate diet when you feel relaxed around food.
 Behavior change can be challenging, but it is much less so when you see body shame for what it is and leave fatphobia behind.
 That is why dieting isn’t really about health – because diets involve intense shame around your current body and a desire to make it something it isn’t.